NTNUI/vote2/backend/README.md

 Install dependencies by typing: `npm i`
 When the database is running you start the server by typing: `npm run dev`

+### Endpoint Tests

+To run the jest/supertest endpoint tests, run:
+`npm run test`

+For this to work remember to run `npm i` and start the database before running the tests.